True Crime

 2024 Edgar Awards

-MWA (Mystery Writers of America) announced the nominees for the 2024 Edgar Allan Poe Awards, honoring the best in mystery fiction, nonfiction, and television published or produced in 2023.
-The 78th Annual Edgar® Awards will be given on Wednesday, May 1, 2024, in New York City.
-Congratulations to all the nominees!
+The MWA (Mystery Writers of America) nominees for the 2024 Edgar Allan Poe Awards honor the best in mystery fiction, nonfiction, and television published or produced in 2023.
+The 78th Annual Edgar® Awards were bestowed on Wednesday, May 1, 2024, in New York City.
+Congratulations to all the nominees and winners (indicated in red).

 BEST NOVEL